Ralph Ebenezer Farey

 Wartime Service

 He served in the 4th Battalion and held Regimental Number 19925.
-He was killed in action.
+This Battalion were an extra 'Reserve' Battalion in

 The 4th (Extra Reserve) Battalion was in the 190th Brigade of the 63rd Division of XVIII Corps of the 5th Army.
 His death occurred during the 2nd Battle of Passchendaele.
 The Brigade attacked the position about Paddybeek to the west of Westroosebeek at 5.50am.
 The going was very bad with the men up to their knees in mud.
 The temperature was 44⁰F with showers.
 “The enemy were aware of the impending attack and a barrage came down on our troops before they moved off thereby causing heavy casualties”.
 The attack made little headway and the Brigade only advanced 150-200 yards.
 The Battalion suffered 54 dead, 157 wounded and 23 missing on that one day.